JordanYHChan/ShowRunningOrder/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `standard` project.
+This document outlines security procedures and general policies for the `ShowRunningOrder` project.

   * [Reporting a Bug](#reporting-a-bug)
   * [Disclosure Policy](#disclosure-policy)